March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 More Caesars Sportsbook offers for all users

-Once you've earned your profit boost tokens, go to the 'Promotions' section on Caesars Sportsbook to discover daily boosts and bonuses.
-Here’s a preview of today’s college basketball offers:

-- $500K Parlay Madness: Opt in and place a $5 parlay, same-game parlay, or super parlay to win a share of the opening week $100K prize pool.
+- $500K Parlay Madness: Opt in and place a $5 parlay, same-game parlay, or super parlay to win a share of the opening week's $100K prize pool.

 - Road to the Alamo: Opt in and wager $10+ on parlays for a chance to attend the National Semifinal.